Spatial disease mapping using Directed Acyclic Graph Auto-Regressive (DAGAR) models: Abstract

 \section{Abstract}

-Hierarchical models for regionally aggregated disease incidence data commonly involve region specific latent random effects that are modelled jointly as having a multivariate Gaussian distribution.
+Hierarchical models for regionally aggregated disease incidence data commonly involve region specific latent random effects that are modeled jointly as having a multivariate Gaussian distribution.
 The covariance or precision matrix incorporates the spatial dependence between the regions.
-Common choices for the precision matrix include the widely used intrinsic conditional autoregressive model, which is singular, and its nonsingular extension which lacks interpretability.
-We propose a new parametric model for the precision matrix based on a directed acyclic graph representation of the spatial dependence.
+Common choices for the precision matrix include the widely used ICAR model, which is singular, and its nonsingular extension which lacks interpretability.
+We propose a new parametric model for the precision matrix based on a directed acyclic graph (DAG) representation of the spatial dependence.
 Our model guarantees positive definiteness and, hence, in addition to being a valid prior for regional spatially correlated random effects, can also directly model the outcome from dependent data like images and networks.
-Theoretical and empirical results demonstrate the interpretability of parameters in our model.
-Our precision matrix is sparse and the model is highly scalable for large datasets.
-We also derive a novel order-free version which remedies the dependence of directed acyclic graphs on the ordering of the regions by averaging over all possible orderings.
-The resulting precision matrix is available in closed form.
-We demonstrate the superior performance of our models over competing models using simulation experiments and a public health application.
+Theoretical results establish a link between the parameters in our model and the variance and covariances of the random effects.
+Substantive simulation studies demonstrate that the improved interpretability of our model reaps benefits in terms of accurately recovering the latent spatial random effects as well as for inference on the spatial covariance parameters.
+Under modest spatial correlation, our model far outperforms the CAR models, while the performances are similar when the spatial correlation is strong.
+We also assess sensitivity to the choice of the ordering in the DAG construction using theoretical and empirical results which testify to the robustness of our model.
+We also present a large-scale public health application demonstrating the competitive performance of the model.